loader image

 Entatis – Convex curve to “fix” the optical illusion

-Same applies to the lens choice:
+The same applies to the lens choice:

 The Dark Knight – lens distortion